Antonio José Sánchez Mazuecos: Career

 Shortly after his participation in Junior Eurovision, Antonio José published his first album, Te traigo flores, with the same name of the song he sang in the contest.
 This album combines flamenco, characteristic of his region, with Latin rhythms.
 4 years later, in 2009, he published his second album, Todo vuelve a empezar (Everything starts again), with songs reflecting teenage situations in the form of rock, pop, funk or ballads.

 In 2015, he participated at the third season of the reality talent show La Voz (The Voice).
 Antonio José has stated that it was his mother the one who called the contest to present him.
 Being on Antonio Orozco's team, he became one of the four finalists.
 He chose to interpret the song Aprendiz (Apprentice), by Malú, one of the coaches of the contest.
 Antonio José won the contest, which allowed him to record an album with Universal Music Group.
 This album came out just a month later his victory in the contest, and was titled El viaje (The journey).

 Afterwards, in 2016, Antonio José published Senti2 ("two" is pronounced in Spanish as "dos", therefore meaning "sentidos", feelings), in 2017, A un milímetro de ti (One millimeter away from you), and in 2019, Antídoto (Antidote).
-The latter reached great popularity in Spain, being the best selling one in the country at the date of its release.
+The latter reached great popularity in Spain, being the best-selling album in the country at the date of its release.